jm-rcc/hpc-docs/software/Cython.md

 # Cython
 ## Installed versions
  - cython/3.0.8-gcccore-12.3.0  (version), (toolchain)
-### Description
-Cython is an optimising static compiler for both the Python programming language and the extended Cython programming language (based on Pyrex).
+>Cython is an optimising static compiler for both the Python programming language and the extended Cython programming language (based on Pyrex).

 ## Homepage